iljakuklic/iljakuklic.github.io/posts/2015-04-01-hello-internets.md

 	+ pretty much anything, really
 * travelling around Scotland (and elsewhere)
 * my music discoveries
-* an occasional rant about politics
+* an occasional rant about politics (I promise to keep this at bare minimum.)

-I hope to keep the range of themes relatively diverse.
+I hope the range of themes relatively diverse to be relatively diverse.
 We shall see...

 ### What is missing

 Here is a list of website features I might add in the future as the need for them arises and/or if there is enough popular demand:

-* categorization of blog posts
+* blog posts in categories
+* blog archives
 * RSS feed
 * support for comments (if you want it, write a comment)
 * anything else?